WakiMak/trentent.github.io-forked/_posts/2011-10-14-ldap-query-for-just-users.md

   - Active Directory
   - scripting
 ---
-We have numerous &#8220;mailbox only&#8221; user accounts in our AD.
-I&#8217;ve been asked for a query of all the user accounts on our domain.
-The query needs to exclude these accounts and disabled accounts as we&#8217;re only interested in active user accounts.
+We have numerous "mailbox only" user accounts in our AD.
+I've been asked for a query of all the user accounts on our domain.
+The query needs to exclude these accounts and disabled accounts as we're only interested in active user accounts.
 This is what I came up with:

 <pre class="lang:batch decode:true ">adfind -f "&(objectcategory=person)(samaccountname=*)(!(userAccountControl:1.2.840.113556.1.4.803:=2)(!(msExchRecipientTypeDetails=4)(!(msExchRecipientDisplayType=7)(!(msExchRecipientDisplayType=8)(!(extensionattribute1=Service Account))))))" -csv -csvdelim ;</pre>